Statler: State-Maintaining Language Models for Embodied Reasoning: Method

-As exemplified in \cref{sec:motivation}, the key to our approach is to allow the LLM to describe the next state while responding to each user query.
-The motivating example is simple in that the next state description \emph{is} the response.
-Instead, we consider a more challenging and arguably more realistic scenario, such as manipulating objects on a table as depicted in \cref{fig:bp-assisted}\ty{Is it fine to refer to this figure that shows up much later? \response{MW} The figure is on the next page.
-Maybe it was moved}.
-In this setting, there is a significant burden on the LLM to track the state updates as well as generate responses.
-Inspired by the concept of modularity, we propose to \emph{split} the burden across multiple different prompted LLMs.
-Precisely, we maintain a separate prompt that includes instructions and demonstrations for each subtask (state tracking or query responding) and then use the prompt to elicit an LLM to perform the particular subtask.
-As we will discuss shortly, our framework includes \textbf{world-model reader} that responds to the user query and a \textbf{world-model writer} that is responsible for updating the state representation.
-Our framework, also shown in \cref{fig:diagram} does not pose any limitation on what domain it can be applied to, or how many number of subtasks there are.
-We note that our approach can be seen as an extension to Code-as-Policies, where the state-managing mechanism is additionally embedded without affecting the fundamental capability of Code-as-Policies (i.e., hierarchical code generation).
+\end{minipage} \end{codefloat} As exemplified in \cref{sec:motivation}, the key to our approach is to allow the LLM to describe the next state while responding to each user query.
+The motivating example is simple in that the next state \textit{is} the response.
+Instead, we now consider more general scenarios where there is a significant burden on the LLM to track the state updates as well as generate responses.
+(Fig.~\ref{fig:example-instructions-simulated}).
+For the general cases, we propose to \emph{split} the burden across multiple different prompted LLMs.
+Precisely, we maintain a separate prompt that includes instructions and demonstrations for each subtask (i.e., state-tracking or query-responding) and then use the prompt to elicit an LLM to perform the particular subtask.
+As we discuss shortly, our framework includes a \textbf{world-state reader} that responds to the user query and a \textbf{world-state writer} that is responsible for updating the state representation.
+Our framework (Fig.~\ref{fig:diagram}) does not pose any fundamental limitation on which domain it can be applied to.
+Our approach can be regarded as a model-based extension of Code-as-Policies (CaP) in the sense that it keeps the core capabilities of CaP (e.g., hierarchical code generation) and incorporates a means to explicitly maintain an estimated world state.